Civil-Service-Human-Resources/campus-terraform/README.md

 ### Using Terraform

+#### Backend config

-Once the necessary `backend.conf` files have been created, terraform commands can be run in their respective directories by appending `-backend-config=backend.conf` flag to TF commands.
+Once the necessary `backend.conf` files have been created, `terraform init -backend-config=backend.conf` can be run in the required repository.
+All following Terraform commands will then use the correct remote state.

+#### Azure credentials

+The following Azure credentials must be set (as tf variables) for Terraform to manage resources (Aka. the deploy user):
+- sub_id
+- client_id
+- client_secret
+- tenant_id

+If these values are left blank, Terraform will get them from the currently logged in user's CLI session.

+**IMPORTANT**: If using the CLI, remember to use the correct Subscription.